Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Total Flow Time Plus Energy

-We now outline the \emph{amortized local competitiveness argument} \cite{BansalPrSt07} to prove the competitive ratio of any online scheduling algorithm \A. We first define some notations.
-For any job set $\jobset$ at time $t$, let $\frac{dG_\A(\jobset(t))}{dt}$ denote the rate of change for flow time plus energy under online algorithm \A, and let $\frac{dG^*(\jobset^*(t))}{dt}$ denote the rate of change for flow time plus energy under the optimal.
-Apparently, we have $\frac{dG_\A(\jobset(t))}{dt} = n_t + u_t$, and $\frac{dG^*(\jobset^*(t))}{dt} = n_t^* + u_t^*$, where $n_t^*$ and $u_t^*$ denote the number of active jobs and the power under the optimal at time $t$.
-Moreover, we let $\frac{dG_1^*(\jobset(t))}{dt}$ denote the rate of change for the lower bound given in \lemref{lowerbounds} with respect to the execution of the job set under \A at time $t$.
-We also need to define a potential function $\Phi(t)$ associated with the status of the job set at any time $t$ under both the online algorithm and the optimal.
-Then, we can similarly define $\frac{d\Phi(t)}{dt}$ to be the rate of change for the potential function at $t$.
-The following lemma shows that the competitive ratio of algorithm \A can be obtained by bounding the instantaneous performance of \A at any time $t$ with respect to the optimal scheduler through these rates of change.
+Finally, for analyzing the performance of an online algorithm \A for a set of jobs with arbitrary release time, we also need to define a potential function $\Phi(t)$, whose form is usually associated with the status of the job set at any time $t$ under both online algorithm and the optimal offline algorithm \cite{ImMoPr11}.
+We can similarly define $\frac{d\Phi(t)}{dt} = \frac{\Phi(t+\dt) - \Phi(t)}{\dt}$ to be the rate of change for the potential function at time $t$.